-Pipeline Safety Legislation Inches Closer to Becoming Law02 May 2016, Posted in Blog Posts
+Pipeline Safety Legislation Inches Closer to Becoming Law02 May 2016, Posted in All Posts, Blog Posts

 Written by Shane Skelton, Aii Executive Director

 Pipeline safety reauthorization legislation cleared another crucial hurdle on its way to the President’s desk on Wednesday when the U.S. House of Representatives (House) Committee on Energy & Commerce (Energy & Commerce) reported their version of the bill out of the full committee.

 The legislation approved by Energy & Commerce last Wednesday proposed certain changes to laws within PHMSA’s jurisdiction.
 Some significant provisions in the bill that deviate from current law, include:

 –A legal reclassification of “the Great Lakes” and “coastal beaches” to afford these areas stronger protections;

 –A new requirement that would highlight if and how new pipeline regulations were modified in response to the Office of Management & Budget’s Regulatory Impact Analysis, which includes a cost-benefit analysis; and